Poppy - to be seen if taproot tip re-sprouts

 In the wild these plants are not the bushy hedges you see in town.
 They have a limited number of long stems.
 The alternating leaves twist to all face flat upward.
 The leave are thick and glossy.
 You can tell the difference from Salal by Salal leaves' slightly wavy edge.
 Lots of websites warn about the leaves, stem and roots of Laurel plants causing rashes when touched.
 I don't know how serious that all is, considering the widespread use of the plant as garden hedges.
 I have pulled up the small plants by hand, and had leaves brush my face, without any effects.

 For small to medium size plants, the roots radiate just under the soil so no gloves or tools are necessary.
 Just grasp the stem and pull.
 It takes about a minute.
 For larger plants there will be one thick root often running sideways.
 It is easy to cut through with the keyhole saw used when clearing Blackberries.

 St. John's Wort - all cleared

 Gardeners love the St. John's Wort (Hypericum perforatum) long-blooming showy flowers.
 They deadhead the blooms in fall dumping them in the back of their trucks.
-It is clear from the plant's pattern of occurence in the woods, that its source is seed heads falling off the trucks.
-None of the isolated plants shows any indication of spreading much less being 'invasive'.
+It is clear from the plant's pattern of occurence in the woods, that its source was seed heads falling off the trucks.
+None of the isolated plants showed any indication of spreading much less being 'invasive'.
 Only one plant in full sun grew with vigor.
 All were right beside the trail.